datdn1/Rotten-Tomatoes/README.md

 [x] Add a tab bar for Box Office and DVD.

-[x] Add a search bar: just complete the search on tabview, incomplete on collection view.
-But it has error after search
+[x] Add a search bar: complete the search on tabview and on collection view.
+But it has error after click cell on search result.

 <h3>Walkthrough<h3>
 <img src="/RottenTato-Wa.gif">